Sleep Dentistry in Brisbane

 10. Severe Gag Reflex: While not a disease, a severe gag reflex can make dental procedures difficult and uncomfortable.
 General anesthesia can help manage this issue.

-Considerations
+Sleep Dentistry Considerations

-General anesthesia for dental procedures
+General anesthesia for sleep dentistry procedures

 Conclusion: Wake Up When It’s Done

-Book a Consultation Appointment to Discuss
+Book a Sleep Dentistry Consultation Appointment in Brisbane

 Call us on (07) 3343 4869 to make a consultation appointment with our sedation dentists.
 This step is required to review the medical history and assess if sleep dentistry suits your conditions.
 Or book a consultation appointment online directly from the link above and below.